PierreLeGuen/suspend_fix_13-V001NF/README.md

 The Spectre 13 has a strange behavior with suspend under Linux.
 The power button blocks the suspend.
 The /proc/acpi/wakeup file can be edited directly, but your modification won't stay.
 The service is here to disable it definitely.

+## Tested and working on
+-Debian Stretch
+-Debian Buster
+-ArchLinux
+-Ubuntu 18.04 LTS

+(Basically it should work on every systemd based distrib)

 ## Installation

 <pre><code>